MLS: Galaxy miss chance to go top in west as Rapids climb

+LA Galaxy missed the chance to go top in the MLS Western Conference after suffering a 2-1 home defeat to Colorado Rapids on Tuesday.

-Galaxy had been on a four-game unbeaten run leading into the game but found itself behind early from Jonathan Lewis' 13th-minute penalty.
+Galaxy had been on a four-game unbeaten run leading into Tuesday's game but found themselves behind early from Jonathan Lewis' 13th-minute penalty.

-The host equalised from emerging Madagascar international Rayan Raveloson, who scored his fifth goal in nine games in the 34th minute.
+The hosts equalised from emerging Madagascar international Rayan Raveloson, who scored his fifth goal in nine games in the 34th minute.
 Raveloson fired in a rocket volley from the edge of the box.

 Rapids goalkeeper William Yarbrough made a spectacular save to deny Derrick Williams' header early in the second half.